 – The Artists resident in Extra EU countries or in a country that is not bound by EU economic treatises who have a registered VAT number may ask for exemption from paying the VAT amount of the participation fee.

 Yes, there are special offers reserved to the artists who have already exhibited their work in one or more past editions of the Florence Biennale.
-Further information is set out in the documentation available to the artists entitled to benefit from these promotions (FB Regulation, Form A.2).
+Further information is set out in the documentation available to the artists entitled to benefit from these promotions (Regulation, Form A.2).

 The Florence Biennale welcomes sponsors who may enable one or more artists to participate in the Florence Biennale.
 The artists shall look for possible sponsors by themselves.
-Upon request, however, the Organiser will support them in their search by providing a sponsor-kit and issuing a document certifying the artist’s admission to the FB.
+Upon request, however, the Organiser will support them in their search by providing a sponsor-kit and issuing a document certifying the artist’s admission to the Florence Biennale.
 The name and logo of each sponsor will be published in the official catalogue and web site of the Florence Biennale.
-To such purpose the artists receiving sponsorships are requested to provide the details of their sponsors (name, country, web site) as well as a H/R file with their logo to the Organising Secretariat no later than 14 June 2019.
+To such purpose the artists receiving sponsorships are requested to provide the details of their sponsors (name, country, web site) as well as a H/R file with their logo to the Organising Secretariat no later than 30 April 2019.

-Further information is set out in the documentation provided to artists admitted to participate in the Florence Biennale (FB Regulation, art.
+Further information is set out in the documentation provided to artists admitted to participate in the Florence Biennale (Regulation, art.
 9).

 All exhibiting artists are more than welcome to do so, of course, but it is up to them to decide whether they will be present or not.
-However, they are kindly requested to inform the FB Organising Secretariat about their decision no later than 18 September 2019.
+However, they are kindly requested to inform the Florence Biennale Organising Secretariat about their decision no later than 18 September 2019.

 The Florence Biennale has entered a partnership agreement with the Firenze Convention & Visitors Bureau in order to allow the exhibiting artists to take advantage of special room rates during the days in which the biennial takes place.